Updated: May 1, 2021

 May is Melanoma Awareness Month.
 It was recently found that redheads are more susceptible to melanoma.
 A mutation in a gene called MC1R gives redheads their hair color and fair skin.
 Now a new US study suggests this same mutation triggers a cancer-causing signaling pathway when redheads are exposed to ultraviolet (UV) radiation.

-We have talked to some of the best skincare and dermatologist experts and they are here to share with you how to stay sun safe and skin-cancer free this summer.
+We have talked to some of the best skincare and dermatologist experts and they are here to share with you how to stay sun safe this summer.

 1. 90% of your wrinkles are caused by the sun.